miloulach/dieghernan.github.io/blog/test.md

 ### Merging all together

-Now let’s join and have a look to see what is going on:
+Now letâ€™s join and have a look to see what is going on:

 ``` r
 DonorRate <- inner_join(WorldMap,